MicrosoftDocs/Viva/Viva/glint/setup/gdpr-special-categories.md

 Contemporary privacy regulations, such as the GDPR, outline roles and responsibilities in thinking about data protection and privacy.
 These concepts help illustrate the respective responsibilities of the customer, Microsoft, and employees when it comes to processing and managing sensitive data.

 The concepts of data controller, data processor, and data subject originate in European privacy law.
-Regardless of where your organization is located or whether any personal data of European Union citizens is involved, these concepts provide a useful framework for thinking about data protection when using Viva Glint.
+These concepts provide a useful framework for thinking about data protection when using Viva Glint, regardless of where your organization is located.

-The following illustration shows the central position of the data controller (your organization) between the data subject (left) and the data processor, Microsoft (on the right):
+This image shows the central position of the data controller, between the data subject and the data processor (Microsoft):

 :::image type="content" source="../../media/glint/start/data-entity.png" alt-text="Screenshot that displays the data entity of Viva Glint.":::